-Figure 5.19: Cross-validation results
+Figure 5.11: First several columns of the cross-validation results DataFrame

 The DataFrame has one row for each combination of hyperparameters in the grid.
 Since we are only searching one hyperparameter here, there is one row for each of the seven values that we searched for.
 You can see a lot of output for each row, such as the mean and standard deviation of the time in seconds that each of the four folds took for both training (fitting) and testing (scoring).
-The hyperparameter values that were searched for are also shown.
-In figure 5.19 we can see the ROC AUC score for the testing data of the first fold (index 0).
-So, what are the rest of the columns in the results DataFrame?
+The hyperparameter values that were searched are also shown.
+In Figure 5.11 we can see the ROC AUC score for the testing data of the first fold (index 0).
+What are the rest of the columns in the results DataFrame?

 View the names of the remaining columns in the results DataFrame using this code: